-Shipment Outbound - Yes, if permitted by the purchaser's state (A.R.S. § 4-205.10 (C)(7)(e)).
+Shipment Outbound - Yes, if permitted by the purchaser's state (A.R.S. § 4-205.10(C)(7)(e)).

-Shipment Inbound - Yes, with an Out-of-State Craft Distiller's License (series 2D).
+Shipment Inbound - Yes, with an Out-of-state Craft Distillery License (Series 2D).

-Shipment Intra-state - Yes, with an In-state Craft Distillery License (series 18).
+Shipment Intra-state - Yes, with an In-state Craft Distillery License (Series 18).

-COVID-19 Measures - Since AZ allows for direct to consumer shipping, there was no need to create additional shipping permissions.
-AZ does allow licensees that were shut down to provide pick-up, delivery, or drive-thru options for sealed alcoholic beverages.
-The AZ Department of Liquor Licenses and Control ("DLLC") considers the sale of spirituous liquor by non-restaurant retailers with off-sale privileges under A.R.S. § 4-209(B) using pick-up, delivery, or drive-thru options as a delivery of alcohol under A.R.S. § 4-203(J) and not in violation of the Executive Order 2020-09 (issued 03/19/20).
-There have been no updates to this particular provision from the DLLC.
+COVID-19 Measures - Since AZ allows for direct-to-consumer shipping, there was no need to create additional shipping permissions.
+AZ allowed licensees that were shut down to provide pick-up, delivery, or drive-thru options for sealed alcoholic beverages.
+The AZ Department of Liquor Licenses and Control ("DLLC") considered the sale of spirituous liquor by non-restaurant retailers with off-sale privileges under A.R.S. § 4-209(B) using pick-up, delivery, or drive-thru options as a delivery of alcohol under A.R.S. § 4-203(J) and not in violation of Executive Order 2020-09 which was issued on March 19, 2020 and was rescinded by Executive Order 2021-06.
+The legislature of Arizona passed H.B.
+2773 that was signed into law on May 5, 2021.
+This legislation authorizes a holder of a retail license with off-sale privileges to deliver spirituous liquor to a person in Arizona.